How Anna Wintour Orchestrated Marchesa’s Post-Weinstein Comeback

 “I believe that one should not hold a person responsible for the actions of his or her partner,” Wintour concludes in her editor’s letter — never mentioning whether or not she herself knew about Weinstein’s transgressions.
 “What Georgina should be receiving is our compassion and understanding.”

-Ironically, Wintour’s orchestration of a Chapman’s comeback through magazine covers, red carpet, and Late Show appearances seems like something Weinstein himself would do.
+Ironically, Wintour’s orchestration of Chapman’s comeback through magazine articles, red carpet, and Late Show appearances seems like something Weinstein himself would do.
 Whether or not Wintour is using his tactics for good this time is the question.

-Note: This article has been updated to show that Chapman did not have a magazine cover.